Glossary

 - for medical treatment

-- for a family emergency, like if someone in your family has an illness or accident
+- for a family emergency, like if a family member has an illness or accident

 - to work for a Recognised Seasonal Employer.

-You may be able to come to New Zealand on a Limited Visa for a reason not on this list, if we think your reason justifies us granting you a visa.
+You may be able to come to New Zealand on a Limited Visa for a reason not on this list, if we think your reason justifies us giving you a visa.

 Expunged criminal records